 Set up the Desktop Wallet#

-The Concordium Desktop Wallet is a digital wallet that enables you to create and manage your Concordium identities, credentials, and accounts, and to create transactions such as sending CCD, adding a baker, and exporting and importing account information.
+The Concordium Desktop Wallet is a digital wallet that enables you to create and manage your Concordium identities, credentials, and accounts, and to create transactions such as sending CCD, adding a validator, and exporting and importing account information.

 This topic contains an overview of each task you need to complete to set up and start using the Desktop Wallet.
 The guide assumes that you’ll be using the Desktop Wallet in combination with a LEDGER device to generate and store keys and sign transactions.

-Step 1: Set up the node#
+Step 1: Set up the node

 The Desktop Wallet must be connected to a running trusted node on the Concordium blockchain.
 The node enables the Desktop Wallet to interact with the Concordium blockchain to receive updates and submit transactions.
 A default Virtual Hive node (concordiumwalletnode.com) is provided.
 But you can run a node yourself using Windows, macOS, and with Docker or a Debian package on Linux.
 You can also have a third-party provider run a node for you.